onera/paradigm/training/Python/02 - Exercise 1/exercise_1.md

 mpart.multipart_register_dmesh_nodal(i_zone, dmn)
 ```

-Now we can run the partitioning algorithm.
-This is the so calle **compute** setp.
+At this point you have provided all the information necessary to run the mesh partitioning algorithm.
+You can call the function to
+**compute** (step 3) the subdomains that make up the partitionned cube.

 ```{code-cell}
 %%code_block -l python -p exercise_1 -i 5